 Reading Jaycee's memoir broke my heart.
 There is no possible way to even begin comprehending what she went through or how that has affected and will effect her for the rest of her and her children's lives.
 I have so much respect for this woman because of her strength, courage and the undying amount of love she has of her children.
 I have no idea how she survived the sexual, physical and physiological abuse that she went through.
 It blows my mind.
 This book, while disturbing and unfathomable, was so interesting and to an extent, motivational.
 I wish Miss.
 Dugard the best during her continuous recovery and I wish her and her kids, happiness.

 One of the (many) things that bothered me a lot through her story though was the media and how to this day, they won't leave the poor woman alone.
 She writes about not being able to go to her children sports events etc, in fear of being recognized and having people make the connection to her children.
-I makes me so angry that after all the crap she went through, people still won't leave her alone.
-To me its just really sad and pathetic.
-In addition, the law enforcement system royally pissed me off through out Jaycee's entire ordeal.
+I makes me so angry that after everything she went through, people still won't leave her alone.
+In addition, the law enforcement system infuriated me through out Jaycee's entire ordeal.
 I can't believe that no one would notice anything.
 Here you have this man who was previously charged with the raping a different young woman and who is clearly not okay in the head and NO ONE even comments on the children that are living in his house or anything FOR 18 YEARS!?
 Jaycee says that a few times the parole officers came over, her and her daughters were in the house and even TALKED to the officers under the guise that they were just some neighbours who came to live with them?
 It just seems extremely fishy to me and makes me so angry and disappointed in the people who are specifically given the job to serve and protect.

 This story was so powerful and heart breaking.
-It just makes me so disgusted with human when stories like Jaycee's continue to come to light.
-I highly recommend this memoir to anyone who remembers Jaycee and her daughter story.
+I highly recommend this memoir to anyone who remembers Jaycee and her daughter's story.

 Happy reading nerds!
 Sound off in the comments with you opinions and perspective on this memoir!